jopaik/network_demos/network_backups_git/README.md

 rtr4                       : ok=1    changed=0    unreachable=0    failed=0    skipped=2    rescued=0    ignored=0
 ~~~

-This time the restore.yml playbook is configured to push the config backup files and actually change `merge` the configurations with the remote devices.
+This time the restore.yml playbook is configured to push the config backup files to change `merge` the configurations with the remote devices.
 As mentioned previosly no changes are needed for the arista routers (rtr2, rtr4)

+### Step 1 - Inspect the rtr1 stdout/json output
 ![changed](../images/changed.png)

+Optional: SSH to rtr1 and rtr3 to validate the hostname chaned back to the original.

+# Key Take Aways
+* The network.backup.run validated role can backup router configs to Git using branches
+* You can use remote SCM from the role or adjust git parameters dirrectly though the ansible.scm collection (we did the latter)
+* Each branch of backups can be used as an inteded config or for restoral purposes.
+* The intended config compares diffs between the chosen backup and the devices running configuration.
+* If there is a detected configuration drift (diff), then a backup configuration can be pushed back to the device for a configuration merge.

 ## Return to Demo Menu
  - [Menu of Demos](../README.md)